Sermon Draft: Prideful Presumption…James 4:13-17

 What does James mean by momentary and fragile?
 “You are just a vapor that appears for a little while and then vanishes away.”

-The word James uses for vapor is used here and —-.
-It’s a word that means ____.
+The word James uses for vapor is used here and in Acts 2:19.
+It’s a word that means vapor or mist.
+It is the word we use for our atmosphere.
 The point could not be clearer: Our lives are short and brief, and we are easily overtaken by sickness and more.
+Here one second, like steam from coffee, and then gone as it is whisped away by a breeze into the air.

-Therefore, our human limitations and fragile lives ought to push us beyond ourselves and to God.
-They ought to push us from ourselves and toward God.
-As we’ve already seen, we are dependent entirely on God.
-Yet, we presume upon God.
-Why?
+Therefore, our human limitations and fragile lives ought to make us entirely dependent on God.
+They ought to push us from trusting ourselves to trusting God.
+From pride to humility.
+From self-sufficiency to God-centeredness.

 Why do we do this?
 Again, James gives us an explicit answer, but I want to look directly at the heart of the problem.
 Listen to this in Genesis 3:6a: “When the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was desirable to make one wise…” There it is.
 The issue of presumption is rooted in the pride of self-sufficiency.
 “The master of our fate, the captain of our ship.”